drewolson/ruby_focused_unit_test_vim/README.txt

   - RunRubyFocusedUnitTest - run focused test/spec
   - RunRubyFocusedContext - run current context (rspec, shoulda)
   - RunAllRubyTests - run all the tests/specs in the current file
+  - RunLastRubyTest - run last command again. this means you don't have to return to your spec/test file to run the last spec/test again.

 INSTALL